Queen's Pier, Ramsey: Restoration

-The first three restored sections of the Queens Pier were reopened in July 2021.
-It was the result of four years' work by 20 QPRT volunteers, who hope to go on an restore bays four to eight—of 60 in total—in Phase two of the restoration.
+The first three restored sections of the Queen's Pier were reopened in July 2021.
+It was the result of four years' work by 20 QPRT volunteers, who hope to go on and restore bays four to eight—of 60 in total—in Phase 2 of the restoration.
 As part of the celebration, the tramway's original Hibberd locomotive and bogie carriage were loaned back to the pier by the Jurby Transport Museum.
-In October 2021, the Trust received a £50,000 lottery grant from the Dormant Assets Fund, which will enable the restoration to begin.
+In October 2021, the Trust received a £50,000 lottery grant from the Dormant Assets Fund, which would enable the restoration to begin.

+In August 2024, the pier tramway carried passengers for the first time in 40 years.
+In the summer of 2025, the pier was open to the public (on Sunday afternoons) as far as the eighth bay, and the tramway was also running that far.
+Progress on bays 9 and 10 was delayed by poor weather, and work beyond bay 9 will be in a depth of sea that precludes the use of access platforms and telehandlers on the beach for safety reasons, thus slowing progress.